Ohio police shooting: Ma’Khia Bryant’s mother says it ‘never should have happened’

 Police say they were called to the scene around 4:30 p.m. on a report of someone attempting to stab others at a home.

-The bodycam footage shows that, as soon as police pulled up, a young female tackles another female to the ground and had what appeared to be a knife in her hand.
+The bodycam footage shows that as soon as police pulled up, a young female tackles another female to the ground and had what appeared to be a knife in her hand.
 The girl can then be seen charging at another female while raising the purported knife in the air, at which point the officer opened fire.

 "She came at them with a knife," the officer can be heard saying as police tended to Ma’Khia Bryant on the ground.